Small Business Funding

 How does a convenience store qualify for funding?

-Most lenders want consistent revenue, a few months of business bank statements, and time in operation.
+Most funders want consistent revenue, a few months of business bank statements, and time in operation.
 Because c-store volume is high, your deposit history and card processing records often make a stronger case than your net profit line.
 Steady daily receipts can outweigh a modest credit score.

 How does matching through a broker work?